GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/projects/helm/project-hierarchy/README.md

 1. Review and update the values in `./folder/values.yaml` and `./project/values.yaml`, except folderID, which you will find in a later step.

-1. Install the folder Helm chart.
+1. Install the folder Helm chart:

     ```bash
     # validate your chart
     helm lint ./folder

-    # Do a dryrun on your chart and address issues if there are any
+    # do a dryrun on your chart and address issues if there are any
     helm install ./folder --dry-run --generate-name

     # install your chart